 If you want to start using rosehip oil, you can reach for 100% pure rosehip oil, including the ones by The Ordinary, The Inkey List, and Acure.
 Pure rosehip oil can be used for both cleansing and moisturizing.

-Your instinct might be to reach for cleansers labelled oil-free, but it doesn’t have to be that way.
+Your instinct might be to reach for cleansers labeled oil-free, but it doesn’t have to be that way.
 With the oil cleansing method (OCM), oils and balms are the first step of your skincare routine.
 Non-comedogenic oils (like rosehip oil) are used to help remove makeup and excess sebum (that’s the oil on your skin that your body naturally produces).
 Some people like to double cleanse, which is when you start off your skincare routine with an oil cleanse and follow it up with a gentle hydrating cleanser.

 Rosehip oil can start off your skincare routine as a cleanser and top of your routine as a moisturizer.
 In fact, the most popular use of rosehip oil is as a hydrating serum.
 Adding a drop or two of rosehip oil to your regular moisturizer is a great way to pack in hydration, especially during winter months.
-Some people like using rosehip oil like a serum, directly applying a drop or two and then massaging it into the skin.
+Some people like using rosehip oil as a serum, applying a drop or two and then massaging it into the skin.

 Some people find that rosehip oil feels too heavy by itself.
 After all, it is a pure oil.
 If that’s the case, you might prefer to use a product that has rosehip oil as a key ingredient (rather than the sole ingredient).
-If that’s the case, it’s worth checking to see if a product’s full ingredient list are non-comedogenic.
-This is especially important if you’re prone to acne or have sensitive skin, since certain ingredients can clog pores or cause irritation.
+If that’s the case, it’s worth checking to see if a product’s full ingredient list is non-comedogenic.
+This is especially important if you’re prone to acne or have sensitive skin since certain ingredients can clog pores or cause irritation.
 Here are some good rosehip oil products, based on their ingredients: